-The first dose of the vaccine offers good levels of protection, but to get maximum protection everyone must get a second dose, so we are urging all people to come back when they are contacted or if they have an appointment booked.
+The first dose of the vaccine offers good levels of protection, but to get maximum protection everyone must get a second dose.

+Vaccinated people are far less likely to get COVID with symptoms, to get serious COVID-19, to be admitted to hospital, or to pass the virus onto others.

 Yes.
-Vaccinated people are far less likely to get COVID with symptoms.
-Vaccinated people are also more unlikely to get serious COVID-19, to be admitted to hospital, or to die from it and vaccinated people are less likely to pass the virus to others.

-This is why from 16 August, people who have received two doses of COVID-19 vaccine will no longer need to self-isolate if they are identified as a close contact of someone with COVID-19.
+People who have received two doses of COVID-19 vaccine no longer need to self-isolate if they are identified as a close contact of someone with COVID-19.

 This applies to both the vaccines currently being used (AstraZeneca and Pfizer).

 Yes.
-All vaccination sites have access to the same patient record system and you will be given a second dose of the same vaccine you received for your first.
+All vaccination sites have access to the same patient record system and they will ensure that you are given a second dose of the same vaccine you received for your first dose.